Financial-Times/upp-provisioners/upp-concept-notifications-provisioner/README.md

 - Grab, customize and export the environment variables from the **AWS Concept Notifications provisioning** LastPass note.
 - The stack name will be `upp-concept-notifications-stack-${ENVIRONMENT_TAG}` - eg, `upp-concept-publishing-dev`
 - The environment tag length must be less than or equal to 28
+- Generate credentials for the IAM user `upp-concept-pub-provisioner` in the InfraProd AWS account
-- The cloudformation script expects five parameters:
+- The cloudformation script expects four parameters:
   * Environment Tag - Which environment this belongs to. e.g test/prod
   * Environment Type - The level of instance. e.g d/t/p
+  * AWS Access Key - Access key of the IAM user
-  * AWS Account - Which account we want the stream provisioned in
+  * AWS Secret Key - Secret Access key of the IAM user
-  * Vault Pass - Password for specified accounts vault file

 - Run the following Docker commands:
 ```